 What we have achieved

-Key projects which have helped us to do this have been:
+Key projects that have helped us to do this are:

 - Introducing heat pumps and better heating controls in our electrically heated halls of residence.

 - Instituting advanced control in laboratories to reduce the need to condition air.

 - Recovering rejected heat from refrigeration to warm buildings.

 - Installing efficient LED lighting with responsive controls.

 - Installing half a megawatt of solar power.